 These graphs show the expected progress of the Plan over the next ten years assuming the Plan's assets earn 7.5% on their market value.
-The chart entitled "Plan Funding" shows that after the increase developed in this valuation, the employer rate is expected to slowly decrease to a level of approximately 6.5% of payroll over the decade.
+The chart entitled "Plan Funding" shows that the employer rate is expected to slowly decrease to a level of approximately 6.0% of payroll over the decade due to reduced amortization payments resulting from an improved funding position.